(Dramatized Audio) Delegated Authority Part 4 Jesus exercising His authority on a physical thing!

 If, however, we were doers of the word," we should endeavor to remove all those defects and blemishes in our moral character, and to bring our whole souls into conformity with what the law and the gospel require.

-* At that point we can choose to ignore or do something about it.
+7. At that point, we can choose to ignore or do something about it.

-* We need determination to operate in delegated authority.
+9. We need the determination to operate in delegated authority.

 Numbers 13:30 (17-33)